Detection Overview¶

 Platform-Specific Detectors¶

 These run automatically when traces from the corresponding platform are ingested.
+Several platform detectors are calibration-pending (see each platform's page for current F1 and coverage).

 Detection Pipeline¶